Ask the Experts

 What is good test for flux penetration through the plated hole barrel?

-hole near the edges of the board to make sure you get good solder flow in those
+Aspecific area to be cautious of is the edges, make sure the flux penetrates thehole near the edges of the board to make sure you get good solder flow in thoseholes.

 Vice President, Technical Director